I specialize in fiction writing, how-to articles, and web content.

 - Another very good remedy for smelly feet is to use antiperspirant on your feet.
 This will help prevent your feet from sweating.
 There are some very good antiperspirants that you can get to purchase from stores around you that are very good in preventing your feet from producing too much sweat.
 In place of antiperspirants, you can also use the normal spray deodorant that you use on your body to spray your feet and between your toes.
 This will also keep sweat at bay and keep your feet smelling fresh all day.

-- Take off your shoes when you are in the house, especially during hot days.
+- Take off your shoes when you are in the house, especially on hot days.
 In the house, you can wear slippers or even walk barefooted.
 You do not need to constantly wear shoes.
 Your feet need to breathe!

-- Last but not least, make sure that while bathing you thoroughly wash your feet.
+- Last but not least, make sure that while bathing, you thoroughly wash your feet.
 While bathing, not too many people spend a great deal of time properly washing their feet and the between their toes.
 We tend to take this part of the body for granted, which is not a very good thing.
 You need to spend some time washing your feet very well, especially between the toes.

 The above are some of the very effective remedies for stinky/smelly feet.
 Put them into practice if you are one who constantly experiences this problem.
 You'll notice that your smelly feet problem will start diminishing rapidly until it gets to a point where it completely ends.
 This is the point where you can comfortably take off your shoes after work and not bother about polluting the air around you with the offensive smell emanating from your shoes.
 There simply will not be any bad foot odor!